OpenDataDSL/website/docs/product/Developer Guides/Active Variable Services/Expiry-Calendar-Service.md

+---
+slug: /odsl/service/expiry
+tags:
+  - service
+  - expiry
+---
 Expiry Calendar Service
 =======================

-The expiry calendar service allows you to manage and use [expiry calendars](/docs/product/Developer%20Guides/Calendars/Expiry-Calendar) in your scripts
+The expiry calendar service allows you to manage and use [expiry calendars](/docs/odsl/calendar/expiry) in your scripts

 ## Introduction